 - Married women wear a necklace called Mangal Sutra which itself means unity of souls and it is a symbol of love and dedication towards their husbands.
 Bride wears bangles as they are believed to bring prosperity to family and relationships.

-- Men also wear rings and gold chains which signifies their status and prosperity.
+- Men also wear rings and gold chains which signify their status and prosperity.
 Their ring signifies their married life.

 By tradition, women here prefer to walk barefoot.
 But on special occasions, they wear sandals and chappals which are handmade and very popular for their durability and simple looks.
 Men wear sandals on special occasions and it is a part of their culture.